ckingdon95/damage-components/Mortality-Gasparrini/README.md

 ## Outstanding questions

-- is the step from excess mortality (in percent) to total number of deaths done correctly?
+- Is the step from excess mortality (in percent) to total number of deaths done correctly? deaths = RR x (expected # of deaths under optimal temperature)
-- should the optimal number of deaths scale with population growth?
+- How do we get the expected number of deaths under optimal temperature for each region, and should it scale with population growth?
-- do we incorporate adaptation?
+- Related to the above two, is this the correct formula for economic valuation: econ_damages = (number of deaths) x (vsl) ?
+Or is there a way to go from excess mortality (in % above optimal mortality) to economic damages?
+- How can adaptation be incorporated?